dynamicguy/mw-docs/docs/api-reference.md

 <td valign="top"><a href="#checkoutupdatevoucher">CheckoutUpdateVoucher</a></td>
 <td>

-DEPRECATED: Will be removed in MajorityWorld 2.10, use CheckoutAddPromoCode or CheckoutRemovePromoCode instead.
+DEPRECATED: Will be removed in DrikGallery 2.10, use CheckoutAddPromoCode or CheckoutRemovePromoCode instead.
 Adds voucher to the checkout.
 Query it without voucher_code field to remove voucher from checkout.

 </td>
 </tr>